Frequently Asked Questions

 Our streamlined offer process follows these steps:

-• Payment is made directly to the buyer agent with our discounted commission terms
+- Payment is made directly to the professional buyer agent

 What are offer limits?